aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

     }
   }
   ```
-* If you want to control the opening and closing of a dialog using `async/await`:
+* Example of controlling the opening and closing of a dialog using `async/await`:
   ```typescript
   import { EditPerson } from './edit-person';
   import { IDialogService, DialogDeactivationStatuses } from '@aurelia/runtime-html';